avaneev/prvhash/README.md

 [fips.ru](https://new.fips.ru/en/)).
 Please note that these are not "invention patents"; the registrations assure you that the author has the required rights to grant the software license to you.

+The project is 100% self-sponsored from legal software sales income, without any third-party or state affiliation nor sponsorship.